markfinger/python-react/README.md

     # from JSX and ES6/7 during the bundling process.
 Components are translated
     # with Babel
   	translate = True,

-  	# [optional] a boolean indicating that your source files should be watched
-  	# for changes.
-When changes are detected, the component is rebuilt in
-  	# background, ready for the next request.
-If not defined, defaults to `DEBUG`
-  	watch_source = True,

 )
 ```